 Maximizing conversions is a key part of any retail strategy, and there are lots of methods out there.
-Marketers are trying different tactics like , free trials or subscription models to boost revenue.
+Marketers are trying different tactics like affiliate marketing, free trials or subscription models to boost revenue.

 One method you can’t ignore is discounting.
 Not only can discounts boost sales, but offering discounts can be an effective way to reduce old stock or out of date products.
 You can also increase customer loyalty by offering timely and significant discounts.
-This, and your customer service options, can be considered when for your business.
+This, and your customer service options, can be considered when setting up a call center for your business.

 To benefit, you need to plan ahead and use the right tactics when applying discounts.
 Too generous or too frequent discounts can hurt your brand image.
 You want to connect the right messages to the target audience.